JayO-1/system-design-101/README.md

 ### When can we cache?

-Caching should only performed when data changes infrequently, and we expect read throughput to be high.
+Caching should only performed when data changes infrequently, we expect read throughput to be high and we can tolerate stale reads.
 We want to be disciplined about when to introduce a caching layer, as caches inevitably require additional overhead to maintain.

 ### Client caching